ecmwf/ecflow/docs/python_api/reference/Client.rst

 Immediately run the jobs associated with the input :term:`node`.

-Ignore :term:`trigger`\ s, :term:`limit`\ s, :term:`suspended`, :term:`time` or :term:`date` dependencies,
+Run the task, ignoring :term:`triggers <trigger>`, :term:`limits <limit>`, :term:`suspended`, :term:`time` or :term:`date` dependencies.
-just run the :term:`task`.
-When a job completes, it may be automatically re-queued if it has multiple time :term:`dependencies`.
-In the specific case where a :term:`task` has a SINGLE time dependency and we want to avoid re running the :term:`task` then a flag is set so that it is not automatically re-queued when set to :term:`complete`.
+When a job completes, it may be automatically re-queued if it has a :term:`cron`, or multiple time :term:`dependencies`.
+Each run expires one time based attribute, and when the last one expires, the task stays in a :term:`complete` state.
+In the specific case where a :term:`task` has a single time dependency, and the task is run before its time slot, a flag is set, so that the task is not automatically re-queued when set to :term:`complete`.
-The flag is applied up the :term:`node` hierarchy until we reach a node with a :term:`repeat` or :term:`cron` attribute.
-This behaviour allow :term:`repeat` values to be incremented interactively.
-A :term:`repeat` attribute is incremented when all the child nodes are :term:`complete` in this case the child nodes are automatically re-queued
+The flag is applied up the :term:`node` hierarchy, until a node with a :term:`repeat` or :term:`cron` attribute is reached.
+This behaviour allows repeat values to be incremented interactively.
+A :term:`repeat` attribute is incremented when all the child nodes are :term:`complete`, in which case the child nodes are automatically re-queued
 ::

    void run(